Fantasticon

 Fantasticon is the national Danish science fiction convention since 2004.
-Held at various locations in Copenhagen.
-Fantasticon was also the name of a monthly comic book convention series that began in Michigan, USA in 1976.
-The following data does not describe that USA convention series.
+It has been held at various locations in Copenhagen.
+Fantasticon was also the name of a monthly comic book convention series that began in Michigan, USA, in 1976.
+The following data does not describe the USA convention series.

 Guests of Honour

 2004: (No GoH, but guests included H. H. Løyche.)

 2005: Christopher Priest, William J. Maryson (1950–2011), Imants Belogrïvs, Dave Lally, Harry Harrison.